Wakarende/Github-Search/README.md

 - A user can search for a github user by inputting a username in a form and submitting the form.
 Upon submittion the users information and repositories will be displayed on the page.

--A user can also search for repositories by clicking the repositories button in the navbar which will direct them to the repositories page.
+- A user can also search for repositories by clicking the repositories button in the navbar which will direct them to the repositories page.
 They will then be required to fill a form which upon submition will display results of repositories related to inputed name.

 ## Technologies Used